April 2022 – March 2027

 Statement of SCIO’s Commitment

 SCIO is committed to provide its services in a way that respects the dignity, independence, integration, inclusion and equal opportunity of people with disabilities.
-We are committed to meeting all needs in a timely manner and to identify, remove, and prevent barriers that reduce the ability of individuals with disabilities to full access; increase awareness of accessibility initiatives; and promote legislative compliance.
+SCIO is committed to meeting all needs in a timely manner and to identifying, removing, and preventing barriers that reduce the ability of individuals with disabilities to full access; increasing awareness of accessibility initiatives; and promoting legislative compliance.
 SCIO will provide accessibility and accommodation for individuals with disabilities through the Accessibility for Ontarians with Disabilities Act (AODA)’s Customer Service Standard, Integrated Accessibility Standard Regulation and all other standards as they are developed and that are in accordance with the requirements of the Ontario Human Rights Code.

 Identification of Barriers

 SCIO seeks input from clients and employees via targeted questions on annual satisfaction surveys and has a mechanism for ongoing input from the public and other stakeholders through an email address: [email protected], published on the website.
 The data collected from all of these sources is analyzed and considered in the annual review of the SCIO Accessibility Plan and updated as required.